Joe Thornton: San Jose Sharks (2005–2020)

-On March 6, 2017, in a game against the Winnipeg Jets, Thornton recorded his 1,000th NHL assist, becoming the 13th player in NHL history to reach the milestone.
-Since Thornton started playing in the NHL in 1997, he has had the most assists among the league's active players.
+On March 6, 2017, in a game against the Winnipeg Jets, Thornton recorded his 1,000th NHL assist on a Joe Pavelski goal, becoming the 13th player in NHL history to reach the milestone.

 On July 1, 2017, Thornton signed a one-year contract to return to the Sharks for the 2017–18 season.
 In January 2018, Thornton injured his ACL and MCL and missed the remainder of the season recovering from surgery.

-On July 2, 2018, Thornton signed a one-year contract to return to the Sharks for the 2018–19 season.
-On November 13, 2018, he scored his 400th career goal to go along with 1,500 games played and 1,000 assists.
+On July 2, 2018, his 39th birthday, Thornton signed a one-year contract to return to the Sharks for the 2018–19 season.
+On November 13, he scored his 400th career goal against the Nashville Predators to go along with 1,500 games played and 1,000 assists.
 As of 2018, this feat has only been achieved by six other players in NHL history.
 On February 11, 2019, in a 7–2 win over the Vancouver Canucks, Thornton passed Gordie Howe for ninth place on the NHL all-time assists list.
-Thornton and the Sharks would reach the Western Conference Finals, though they were knocked out by the eventual Stanley Cup champion St. Louis Blues in six games.
-Thornton put up four goals and six assists during the playoffs.
+Thornton and the Sharks reached the Western Conference Finals, though they were eliminated by the eventual Stanley Cup champion St. Louis Blues in six games.
+Thornton put up four goals and six assists for 10 points in all 19 games during the playoffs.

-He re-signed to a one-year, $2 million contract on September 6, 2019 to remain with the Sharks.
+Thornton signed a one-year, $2 million contract extension on September 6, 2019, to remain with the Sharks.
 He recorded his 1,500th career point on February 4, 2020, in a 3–1 win over the Calgary Flames.
-The Sharks posted a disappointing record this season, and did not make the post-season.
-Thornton expressed dissatisfaction with not being traded to a playoff team after the February 24 trade deadline to give him the opportunity to win his first Stanley Cup, as had happened with longtime teammate Marleau.
+Thornton expressed dissatisfaction with not being traded to a playoff contending team after the February 24 trade deadline to give him the opportunity to chase the Stanley Cup, as had happened with longtime teammate Patrick Marleau.
+The Sharks posted a disappointing record this season and did not make the playoffs for the first time since 2015 even with the playoff format being expanded and the regular season ending three weeks early due to the COVID-19 pandemic in North America.